Case Study Analysis

 - Describe the Wyeth IT organization using the Gartner ‘Built-to-Purpose IT Organization’ framework.
 Identify the type of line management, delivery role, and governance model.
 Which one of the four ‘ideal’ types does Wyeth fit best in (engine room, global service providers, IS the business, Everyone’s IT)?
 Why?
 Would a different organizational IT structure work better moving forward (at the completion of the case period)?
 How?

-- Conduct research and provide a one – two page power point summary to describe the topic and provide an issue question or main thesis of your report.
+- Conduct research and provide a one-two page power point summary to describe the topic and provide an issue question.

 - Describe the evolution of the “market” based on the disruptive innovation cycle.
-Appropriately defining, scoping, describing the market(s) so that it is consistent with your focus is a key challenge.
+Appropriately defining, scoping, describing the market(s) is a key challenge in this project.

 - Name the specific disruptions using Christensen’s’ terminology and describe how they will impact the above market(s).